Shamar Hemphill

 (he, him, his)

-Shamar has been featured in various local and national publications for his work in grassroots-led community development.
-Shamar is currently pursuing his graduate degree in theology at the Catholic Theological Union in Chicago, while concurrently holding a teaching appointment within the school’s Catholic-Muslim Studies Department, where he teaches community organizing through an inter-religious lens.
+In his former role as Deputy Director at Inner-City Muslim Action Network, Shamar spent 16 years growing the organization’s infrastructure and contributing to the national expansion of the work.
+Shamar has been featured in various local and national publications, radio and television, as a subject in Natalie Moore’s book South Side, and as a part of national panels and coalitions for his work in grassroots-led community development.
+Shamar holds a graduate degree in theology from Catholic Theological Union in Chicago, while concurrently holding a teaching appointment within the school’s Catholic-Muslim Studies Department, where he teaches Liberation Theology through the lens of Community Organizing Science & Racial Justice.